seweber/mpiprocessing/README.md

     results = p.map(fct, range(1000))
 ```

-We can make use of the Python tqdm library, to show a progress bar.
+We can make use of the Python tqdm library to show a progress bar.
 ```python
 from mpimap import Pool
 import tqdm # within a Jupyter notebook, call "from tqdm.notebook import tqdm" instead